Action-packed, evidence-based, and fast-moving: in 4 days, we turn ideas into real-world innovation.

 Experiments capture insights and data that help teams make evidence-based decisions to ensure we only invest in solutions customers will actually use.
 They help answer the question: do we need to pivot, iterate, or keep going?

-We want to understand existing customer data and get the core of understanding a customer.
+We want to understand existing customer data and get to the core of a customer experience.
 Validating the right personas boosts customer-centricity and helps your team design customer-centric products and services.

 Venture validation workshop: agenda, tips, and tricks.